bisq-network/bisq/docs/autosetup-regtest-dao/README.md

 ]
 ./generate_101_blocks.sh: done, exiting
 ```
 2. Open a new terminal (preferably a new tab), go to the `bisq` folder and start the `create_genesis.sh` script.
 The script tests for a running bitcoind node in regtest, so make sure step 1 was successful.
 ```
 cd bisq
 ./create_genesis.sh
 ```
 example output:
 ```
 user@host:~/bin/KanoczTomas/bisq/docs/autosetup-regtest-dao/bisq$ ./create_genesis.sh
 testing if bitcoind is running: bitcoind is running, all is ok!
 Please provide Alice's BSQ Address
 ```
 3. We need the BSQ address of `Alice`.
-We need to go to the bisq directory and start the `Alice` instance.
+Go to the `bisq` directory and start the `Alice` instance.
 Wait until the instance starts up then go to `DAO -> Receive` and copy the BSQ address.
 Note the address starts with a `B`.
-Open a new terminal and enter the below commands to start `Alice`.
+Open a new terminal and enter the commands below to start `Alice`.
 Then wait for the gui to start and paste the BSQ address to `create_genesis.sh` which is still running from step 2.
 ```
 cd bisq
 ./alice